She had put her delicate heart, her weary soul and her aching bones through so many incredibly painful and arduous battles.

 She realised she would drive herself crazy wondering what people’s true motives and intentions were and why sometimes others acted the way they did.

-Hurt people hurt people.
+Sometimes hurt people hurt people.
 There aren’t always the answers as to why.

 However much soul searching she did or however much she went over every detail of each word and each action that was taken, she would never ever find all the details to complete the stories.